Nyanko-meow/Smoke-DEMO/README.md

 npm start
 ```

-- The backend will typically run on `http://localhost:4000`
+- The backend will run on `http://localhost:4000`
 - The frontend will run on `http://localhost:3000`

 ---